broadinstitute/dig-dug-portal/src/components/criterion/README.md

+## Overview

-These Vue components, here called Criterion components, are used for search, selecting and filtering for data based on... criterion.
+These Vue components, here called **Criterion components**, are used for search, selecting and filtering for data based on... criterion.

 Filters are Criterion components, of a specific kind.
 They're used mainly to build filter functions for a given field and predicate when children for `<criterion-function-group>` but can also be used for populating a list of Criterion when placed inside of a `<criterion-list-group>`.

-Importantly, the `template/<Criterion/Filter>-*-Template` components are not meant to be used inside of a page.
-Rather, they are extended by wrapping them inside of other components.
-See the existing components in `group`, or the `Filter*.vue` files, for examples. `Filter*.vue` components are meant to be used inside of `Criterion*Group.vue` components; nowhere else.

-A piece of Criterion is an object that looks like this:
+A piece of **Criterion** is an object that looks like this:
 ```js
 {
     field: String,  // the property inside of an object that the criterion operates on.
 Case-sensitive.